decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

    this.setState({buttonState : 1 });
   };
 ```

-Unless explicitly stated, each time the scene's state is updated, the `render()` function is called to render the scene with the new state.
+Unless intentionally set, each time the scene's state is updated, the `render()` function is called to render the scene using the new state.

-If the state has multiple variables and your `setState` statement only affects one, it will leave all other variables untouched.
+If the state holds multiple variables and your `setState` statement only affects one of them, it will leave all other variables untouched.

 It's important that each time you change the state you do it through the `setState` function, NEVER do it by directly setting a value.
-Otherwise this will cause problems to the lifecycle of the scene.
+Otherwise this will cause problems with the lifecycle of the scene.

 ```tsx
 // Wrong